Agsgt1/AngelTaT/README.md

 <img align="right" height="100" src="icon.png">

-# AngelTaT
+# AxelTaT

-AngelTaT is a bunch of jumpyscript helpers that I **dont** use in my projects.
+AxelTaT is a bunch of jumpyscript helpers that I **dont** use in my projects.

 ## How to use it